-An AMSA issued Certificate of Safety Training (CoST) STCW is the mandatory minimum requirement in order to serve on board vessels in international waters.
+The Certificate of Safety Training (STCW Reg VI/1) is the mandatory minimum requirement in order to serve on board a vessels in international waters.

-Those wishing to work on an Australian-registered vessel must complete an AMSA-approved course.
-Please note that many STCW courses offered in Australia are not AMSA-approved and therefore do not qualify you to work in Australia.
+Please note – Those wishing to work on Australian-registered vessels must complete an AMSA approved Certificate of Safety Training course; many STCW courses offered in Australia are not AMSA approved and therefore will not qualify you to work in Australia.

-The following certificates will be issued by AMC to participants who successfully complete the training course:
+The following certificates will be issued by AMC to participants who successfully complete* the course:

 Basic Safety Training (AMSA approved), meeting the requirements of:

-The Certificate of Safety Training STCW is issued by the Australian Maritime Safety Authority (AMSA).
+The Certificate of Safety Training (STCW Reg VI/1) is issued by the Australian Maritime Safety Authority (AMSA).

 To obtain this Certificate, you will need to lodge a formal application to AMSA, at participating Australia Post Outlets, by completing the AMSA Seafarer Form 419, attaching the required supporting documents including AMC certificates for the following short courses: